SteveImmanuel/ai-uav-term-project/README.md

 │   ├── Sedan
 │   │   ├── Test
 │   │   └── Train
-│   └── Trailer Truck
+│   ├── Trailer Truck
-│       ├── Test
+│   |   ├── Test
-│       └── Train
+│   |   └── Train
+|   ...
+(Other classes should follow this structure too)
 ```
-Since the annotations were using PascalVOC format, we need to convert it into YOLO format.
+Since the annotations were done using PascalVOC format, we need to convert it into YOLO format.
 Fortunately, I have created the script to do that automatically.
 To do that type:
 ```
 python pascal_voc_to_yolo.py
 ```